Suzad/Microservices-for-Kids-Shop/README.md

 # Overview of Microservice
 For ProductService, we used <strong>Microsoft ASP .NET Core MVC Framework.</strong> for RatingService, we used <strong>Node.js.</strong> We ingrated the microservices by sending a <strong>POST</strong> request from RatingService to ProductService. for Database, we used <strong>MySQL</strong>

+# Create Database
+1. In Database, Run the files from <strong>database_query.sql</strong>. it will create the necessary database.

 # Starting the Product Service
 1. Open the folder ProductService. click on the solution folder and open the project in Visual Studio.
 2. In the folder named <strong>Database</strong>, do to the file named <strong>DBConnections.cs.</strong>